Year 12 subject enrolment in STEM and other fields

 About the data

 Data is a count of enrolments only.
 This means a student enrolled in multiple subjects in the same field will be counted for each enrolment.
-For example, the same student enrolled in an accounting subject and a business management subject will count as 2 enrolments for the management and commerce field.
+For example, the same student enrolled in an accounting subject and a business management subject will count as two enrolments for the management and commerce field.

-Department of Education data included subject name and key learning area (KLA), both of which were supplied by state and territory education departments.
+The Department of Education data included subject name and key learning area (KLA), both of which were supplied by state and territory education departments.
 To ensure consistency across states/territories and years, we classified all subjects according to the Australian Standard Classification of Education (ASCED).

 To make determinations we used the supplied subject name and KLA.
 We also used the Australian Institute of Family Studies (AIFS) School Subject Coder and state and territory curriculum websites to determine subjects where required.